by: Donna Schwartz

 (Some of your students take extended vacations during school breaks.
 Over the many years that I have been teaching, this was common for many of my students.
 There are quick exercises these students can perform that will keep them in shape and not take up much time.)

-Is taking a break from playing an instrument bad?
+Is it bad to take a break from playing an instrument?

 Since we are dealing with developing muscles of the embouchure (or forearm, shoulder and other muscles for other instruments), an occasional day or two off here and there is not a bad idea as muscles do need rest to recover and build strength.